Table of contents

 - In the event of new information not available at the time of the investigation, the right to present supporting evidence that pertains directly to the events in question.

 - To have equitable opportunities to present evidence and witnesses.
+In sexual misconduct hearings, evidence is submitted, and witnesses are interviewed during the investigation process.

 - To be apprised of all known evidence at the time of the hearing.